Petrol, diesel prices remain unchanged in Mumbai, Delhi, and other major cities

-Amid coronavirus outbreak, petrol and diesel prices on Sunday remained unchanged for ninth consecutive day after fuel rates were hiked in Mumbai and Kolkata by Rs 1 on April 2.
+On Tuesday, petrol and diesel prices remained unchanged for eleventh consecutive day amid coronavirus lockdown.
+The fuel rates were hiked in Mumbai and Kolkata by Rs 1 on April 2.

 According to the official website of Indian Oil Corporation, on Thursday, petrol now costs Rs 69.59 per litre in Delhi, Rs 76.31 per litre in Mumbai.
 Similarly, diesel costs Rs 62.29 a litre in Delhi, Rs 66.21 a litre in Mumbai.
 In Kolkata, a litre of petrol will cost Rs 73.30 per litre whereas diesel is now priced at Rs 65.62 per litre.
 In Chennai, a litre of petrol will cost Rs 72.28 per litre whereas diesel is now priced at Rs 65.71 per litre.

-Crude oil prices on Thursday rose Rs 151 to Rs 2,045 per barrel as participants widened their positions in line with a positive trend overseas.
-On the Multi Commodity Exchange, crude oil for delivery in April traded higher by Rs 151, or 7.97 per cent, to Rs 2,045 per barrel in 24,249 lots.
+Crude oil futures on Monday plummeted 12.69 per cent to Rs 1,816 per barrel as participants trimmed their positions on weak spot demand.
+On the Multi Commodity Exchange, crude oil for April delivery fell by Rs 264, or 12.69 per cent, to Rs 1,816 per barrel with a business volume of 24,671 lots.

-Crude oil for May delivery was up by Rs 128, or 5.63 per cent, to Rs 2,401 per barrel with an open interest of 501 lots.
-Globally, West Texas Intermediate was trading higher by 5.18 per cent at USD 26.39 per barrel and Brent crude was up by 3.65 per cent to USD 34.04 per barrel in New York.
+Crude oil for May delivery was quoting lower by Rs 137, or 5.68 per cent, to Rs 2,273 per barrel with an open interest of 3,271 lots.
+Globally, however, West Texas Intermediate crude oil rose 1.27 per cent to USD 23.05 per barrel and Brent Crude gained 0.57 per cent to USD 31.66 per barrel in New York.

 (For all the latest News, Mumbai, Entertainment, Cricket, Business and Featured News updates, visit Free Press Journal.
 Also, follow us on Twitter and Instagram and do like our Facebook page for continuous updates on the go)